PacktPublishing/Software-Architecture-with-Spring-6.0/README.md

           - mongo-init/
             - init.js -> Create database, collection and insert data.
           - .env -> PostgreSQL and MongoDB credentials
-          - docker-compose.yml -> Run an image of PostgreSQL and MongoDB, populate them with data, and run all.
+          - docker-compose.yml -> Run images of PostgreSQL and MongoDB, populate them with data, and execute both databases.
       - postman
         - ch08.postman_collection.json -> Postman collection for chapter 8 to request the services.
       - online-auction-configuration -> Applications properties saved on GitHub